-It is hard to believe that the Netherlands, a country located in the North, is famous for a variety of flower markets.
-How did it become known for tulip fields and one of the main exporters of tulip bulbs?
+It is hard to believe that the Netherlands in the North is famous for various flower markets.
+How did it become known for tulip fields and one of the leading exporters of tulip bulbs?

 In 1599, Carlus Clusius, a botanist, came to Leiden University to work.
 He brought a tulip collection, which the Austrian Ambassador delivered from Turkey.

 Sand soil was perfect for tulips.
-The Dutch citizens also liked the flowers very much, and this is how the tulip epoch started.
-New sorts of tulips appeared the tulip trade grew, and the tulip business even grew to auctions.
+The Dutch citizens also liked the flowers very much, which is how the tulip epoch started.
+New tulips appeared, the trade grew, and the business even grew to auctions.

-The flower business became one of the main sources of income for the citizens of the Netherlands at that time.
-They were growing not only tulip flowers but also orchids, iris, roses, and hyacinths.
+The flower business became one of the main income sources for the Dutch citizens at that time.
+They grew tulip flowers, orchids, iris, roses, and hyacinths.

-Today, the Netherlands is the country number one in exporting tulips, and the flower market in the Netherlands is known all over the world.
+Today, the Netherlands is the world’s number one exporter of tulips, and its flower market is known worldwide.

 What are the three major flower markets in Holland?